status-im/infra-role-beacon-node-macos/README.md

 ### Automated Builds

 Automated builds are done once a day at a time specified with `beacon_node_build_start_time`.
 The builds are started from a launchd daemon.

-The launchd config file is located in `/Library/LaunchDaemons` and named after the network and branch followed by a `-build` suffix e.g.
+The launchd config file is located in `/Library/LaunchDaemons` and named after the service with a `build-` prefix.
-`status.beacon-node-prater-unstable-build.plist`.

-To manually trigger a launchd build job:
+To manually manage the launchd build job use `launchctl`:
 ```
-# start a build
-sudo launchctl start status.beacon-node-prater-stable-build
+sudo launchctl start status.build-beacon-node-prater-stable

-# stop a running build
-sudo launchctl stop status.beacon-node-prater-stable-build
+sudo launchctl stop status.build-beacon-node-prater-stable
 ```
 To stop the timer from running in the future you need to unload the file:
 ```
 cd /Library/LaunchDaemons
-sudo launchctl unload status.beacon-node-prater-unstable-build.plist
+sudo launchctl unload status.build-beacon-node-prater-unstable.plist
 ```

 ### Manual Builds